 Aim 1: Development of the NNI model on Expression data

 Rationale.
-With the advent of next-gen sequencing technologies, it will be increasingly common to find a newly sequenced species s that is phylogenetically similar to other species on which there are already available experiments.
-Because many of those experiments will be genome-wide assays such as expression measurements, we start with the inference of positive and negative expression correlation for a hypothetical newly sequenced species s.
+With the advent of next-gen sequencing technologies, it will be increasingly common to find a newly sequenced species s, that is phylogenetically similar to other species on which there are already available experiments.
+Because many of those experiments will be genome-wide assays such as expression measurements, we start with the network inference of positive and negative expression correlation for a hypothetical newly sequenced species s.